cloudmesh/classes/docs/source/i524/2017/technologies.rst

-     the distributed hash table has a reference to the closest two nodes in the node list. :cite:`wiley` In a ZHT, however, every node contains information concerning the location of every other node. :cite:`Li` Through this approach, ZHT aims to provide “high availability, good fault tolerance, high throughput, and low latencies, at extreme scales of millions of nodes.” :cite:`Li` Some of the defining characteristics of ZHT are that it is light-weight, allows nodes to join and leave dynamically, and utilizes replication to obtain fault tolerance among
+     the distributed hash table has a reference to the closest two nodes in the node list. :cite:`wiley` In a ZHT, however, every node contains information concerning the location of every other node. :cite:`Li` Through this approach, ZHT aims to provide "high availability, good fault tolerance, high throughput, and low latencies, at extreme scales of millions of nodes." :cite:`Li` Some of the defining characteristics of ZHT are that it is light-weight, allows nodes to join and leave dynamically, and utilizes replication to obtain fault tolerance among